egovernments/municipal-services/bpa-services/README.md

 - searcher ( Search query used to simply the search )

-- egov-workflow-v2 ( Workflow configuration for different BPA application is configured )
+- workflow ( Workflow configuration for different BPA application is configured )

 - pdf-service ( Receipt’s, permitorder etc.. and prepared )